micheles/micheles.github.io/_posts/2013-05-17-the-story-of-Miriam-island.md

 And so our nightmare began.
-We had just installed our shiny new cluster, with 256 cores distributed in four workers and 32 cores in a powerful master, all machines with 128GB or RAM and some terabyte of disk space.
-We said: let us test our super cluster with this toy computation, surely it will be a snap for it, a warming exercise before we start the serious jobs.
+We had just installed our shiny new cluster, with 256 cores distributed in four workers and 32 cores in a powerful master, all machines with 128GB of RAM and some terabyte of disk space.
+We said: let us test our cluster with this toy computation, surely it will be a snap for it, a warming exercise before we start the serious jobs.
 We launched the computation on a Friday.

-On the following Monday, we found the cluster on its knees, swapping like mad, with a memory occupation in Postgres well over the limits.
+On the following Monday, we found the cluster on its knees, swapping like a mad, with a memory occupation well over the limits.
 We killed everything, and we started a much smaller computation which we were able to finish.
 From that we measured the memory consumption and we estimated that, in order to run the original computation, we would have